ZacharyGeurts/AMOURANTHRTX/README.md

 Use the green code button above to download zip.
 Or, use the preferred method with git.
 GLHF.
-Pre Alpha o/ ... the commits are never likely to be helpful.
+Pre Alpha o/ ... the commits are always maybe seldom maybe never likely to be helpful.
 Ever forward.
 ```
 # CAUTION: WE WILL CLEAR YOUR TERMINAL SCREEN
 git clone https://github.com/ZacharyGeurts/AMOURANTHRTX